AhemNason/pkp-wiki-to-gitbook-migration-documentation/1-wiki.md

 # Converting PKP Wiki Documentation

-Conversion from PKP Wiki is broken up into two major steps.
+Conversion from PKP Wiki is broken up into four major steps.

 1. Converting Mediawiki formatted text in the Wiki to Markdown.
 2. Building the GitBook.
+3. Clean up text.
+4. Update as Necessary.

 A PKP Wiki document is organized differently than a GitBook because they are usually one discrete document with a Table of Contents at the top of the page.
 Any individual Wiki document is really just one page, whereas a GitBook is a collection of pages organized into a document.